eyereasoner/eye/reasoning/arcus/snaf/README.md

 > *Who does Alice hate?*

-Since the graph does not contain any `:Alice :hates ?X` facts, and all conditions for the rule are met, eyelet will infer:
+Since the graph does not contain any `:Alice :hates ?X` facts, and all conditions for the rule are met, arcus will infer:

 ```turtle
 :Alice :hates :Nobody .